The Rise of a Culture | Preface

 The last year of the Nau dos Corvos tour (2018) stood out for its intensity and diversity concerning new stages.
 In October 2018 the band was involved in an Indian tour which lasted eighteen days.
 This journey across New Delhi, Kolkata, Tepantar and Kalimpong included many concerts and collaborations with Indian musicians.

 In January 2019 Albaluna presented, at the Quimera Brewpub in Lisbon, the new single and music video.
 Gargull, the name of that song, marked the beginning of the band's new era.
 That year Albaluna's international performances included India, Morocco, France, China, Spain, and Montenegro.
-In October they released the ethnic prog album Amor, Ira & Desgosto ("Love, Wrath & Grief"), which also gives name to the band’s most recent show.
-A conceptual and triparted spectacle which weaves poetry, through the Portuguese word, with music, dedicated to so many influences, from Turkish music to progressive rock.
+In October they released the ethnic prog album Amor, Ira & Desgosto ("Love, Wrath & Grief"), from which originated a conceptual and triparted spectacle which wove poetry, through the Portuguese word, with music, dedicated to so many influences, from Turkish music to progressive rock.

 Albaluna’s performances, on both national and international grounds, reveal an already vast and rich artistic course.
 These names stand out: